egafossojm/egafosso/README.md

 - 👋 Hi, I’m @EGA
-- 👀 I’m interested in Cloud, Networking and Linux/DevOps environments
+- 👀 I’m interested in Cloud, Infra and DevOps
 - 🌱 I’m currently learning AWS and Kubernetes
 - 💞️ I’m looking to collaborate on Infrastructure or Hybrid Cloud Projects
 - 📫 How to reach me ...